DISARMFoundation/DISARMframeworks/generated_pages/techniques_index.md

 </tr>
 <tr>
 <td><a href="techniques/T0014.md">T0014</a></td>
-<td>Create funding campaigns</td>
+<td>Prepare fundraising campaigns</td>
-<td>Generate revenue through online funding campaigns. e.g. Gather data, advance credible persona via Gofundme; Patreon; or via fake website connecting via PayPal or Stripe.</td>
+<td>Generate revenue through new or existing funding campaigns. e.g. Gather data, advance credible persona via Gofundme; Patreon; or via fake website connecting via PayPal or Stripe.</td>
 <td>TA04</td>
 </tr>
 <tr>
 <td><a href="techniques/T0015.md">T0015</a></td>
-<td>Create hashtag</td>
+<td>Create hashtags</td>
-<td>Many incident-based campaigns will create a hashtag to promote their fabricated event.

-Creating a hashtag for an incident can have two important effects:
-1. Create a perception of reality around an event.
+<td>Create one or more hashtags and/or hashtag groups.
+Many incident-based campaigns will create hashtags to promote their fabricated event.
+Creating a hashtag for an incident can have two important effects: 1.
+Create a perception of reality around an event.
 Certainly only "real" events would be discussed in a hashtag.
-After all, the event has a name!
-2. Publicize the story more widely through trending lists and search behavior

-Asset needed to direct/control/manage "conversation" connected to launching new incident/campaign with new hashtag for applicable social media sites ie: Twitter, LinkedIn)</td>
+After all, the event has a name!, and 2.
+Publicize the story more widely through trending lists and search behavior.
+Asset needed to direct/control/manage "conversation" connected to launching new incident/campaign with new hashtag for applicable social media sites). </td>
 <td>TA04</td>
 </tr>
 <tr>